mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 );
 ```

-The code ends up looking mostly like the first solution, but a function is now passed in as the `link` value instead and, most importantly, the translated string is now all in one piece.
+The code itself looks similar to when we used nested translation strings, but there's only a single HTML-like string to translate and a function is passed in as the `link` value instead of a React node.
+That function defines how we want the link rendered, and it lets us include whatever potentially complex formatting we need without complicating the lives of the translators.
+It also lets us keep the existing translated string even if we need to change how the link works.

-This gives us the most power when formatting a translated string without complicating the lives of our translators since we can once again style parts of the string with custom React elements.
-For example, if we had an `ExternalLink` component that encapsulated the extra parameters passed to the `a` tag, we could clean the code up a bit more.
+In addition to being able to render HTML in this way, we can even use it to format translated text with custom React components too.
+For example, if we had an `ExternalLink` component that encapsulated the extra parameters passed to the `a` tag, we could simplify this code even further.

 ```jsx
 return (